Khwaja Ahmad Abbas: Censorship case

 In 1968, Abbas made a documentary film called Char Shaher Ek Kahani (A Tale of Four Cities).
 The film depicted the contrast between the luxurious life of the rich in the four cities of Calcutta, Bombay, Madras and Delhi and that of the squalor and poverty of the poor.
 He approached the Central Board of Film Certification to obtain a 'U' (Unrestricted Public Exhibition) certificate.
-Abbas was however informed by the regional office of the Board that film was not eligible to be granted a 'U' certificate but was suitable for exhibition only for adults.
+Abbas was, however, informed by the regional office of the Board that the film was not eligible to be granted a 'U' certificate, but was suitable for exhibition only for adults.
 His appeal to the revising committee of the Central Board of Film Certification led to the decision of the censors being upheld.

 Khwaja Ahmad Abbas further appealed to the Central Government but the government decided to grant the film a 'U' certificate provided certain scenes were cut.
 Following this, Abbas approached the Supreme Court of India by filing a writ petition under Article 19(1) of the Indian Constitution.
 He claimed that his fundamental right of free speech and expression was denied by the Central Government's refusal to grant the film a 'U' certificate.
 Abbas also challenged the constitutional validity of pre-censorship on films.

-However the Supreme Court of India upheld the constitutional validity pre-censorship on films.
+However the Supreme Court of India upheld the constitutional validity of pre-censorship on films.